 AcadIMAT

-IMAT Past Papers: All Previous Exams & How to Best Use Them
+IMAT Past Papers with Shuffled Answers & How to Best Use Them

 Here you can find all of the past IMAT exam papers (from 2011 to 2023 included), both embedded in the page for comfortable navigation, and easily downloadable as a PDF to use in your personal preparation.
 Included in the article is also advice and guidance on how to best use these papers to maximise your studying, and eventual score.

-Please note that the exam papers from 2020 to 2023 have the answers standardised so that all of the correct options have been changed to option A. During the actual exam, every candidate receives a unique paper with the order of the questions and answers shuffled to discourage cheating.
+Please note that the exam papers from 2020 to 2023 usually have the answers standardised so that all of the correct options have been changed to option A. We have reformatted these exams so that all of the answers are shuffled to help you prepare better.
+During the actual exam, every candidate receives a unique paper with the order of the questions and answers shuffled to discourage cheating.
 For convenience MIUR releases that years paper with one sample exam and all correct answers switched to A.

 Looking at the different past exam papers, you can see that the exam structure and number of questions for each section can change from year to year.
 The MIUR releases the IMAT specification every year, which includes the number of questions for each section, as well as the syllabus for each topic; so it’s important to stay up to date with the most recent specification to best plan your studies.